MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 ### Export the 3D model as a .glb file

-The last step is to export the model as a .glb file, so that it can be used with Dynamics 365 mixed-reality applications.
+The last step is to export the model as a .glb file, so that it can be used with Dynamics 365 Guides and Power Apps.

 1. In Blender, on the **File** menu, select **Export** \> **glTF 2.0 (.glb/.gltf)**.